hpe-storage/scod/docs/csi_driver/using.md

 - Additional configuration and considerations may be required when using the NFS Server Provisioner with Red Hat OpenShift.
 See [NFS Server Provisioner Considerations](partners/redhat_openshift/index.md#nfs_server_provisioner_considerations) for OpenShift.
 - XFS has proven troublesome to use as a backend "RWO" volume filesystem, leaving stale NFS handles for clients.
 Use ext4 as the "csi.storage.k8s.io/fstype" `StorageClass` parameter for best results.
 - The NFS servers provide a "ClusterIP" `Service`.
 It is possible to expose the NFS servers outside the cluster for external NFS clients.
 Understand the scope and limitations in [Auxillary Operations](operations.md#expose_nfs_services_outside_of_the_kubernetes_cluster).
+- If the NFS Server Provisioner is unable to bring up the `Deployment` for some reason, the operation is rolled back and restarted, this may cause unnecessary churn and always make sure there are plenty of resources available where the NFS servers are scheduled.

 See [diagnosing NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources) for further details.